'be bound to' and 'be bound for'

 Bound for has the same meaning as destined for, in both senses of the term:

-Still having difficulties with ''be bound to' and 'be bound for''?
-Test our online English lessons and receive a free level assessment!
+Still facing difficulties with ''be bound to' and 'be bound for''?
+Improve your English with Gymglish - try our English lessons for free now and receive a free level assessment!

-Do you have smart way of remembering this rule?
-A tip to avoid making a mistake on ''be bound to' and 'be bound for''?
+Do you know any tips to avoid making mistakes with ''be bound to' and 'be bound for''?
 Share it with us!